qikunxiang/TwoStageDROwMarginals/README.md

 + func/CPWA/       contains functions related to univariate continuous piece-wise affine (CPWA) functions
     - CPWA\_1d\_conjugate.m: function used for computing the convex conjugate of a one-dimensional convex piecewise affine functions with compact domain
     - CPWA\_1d\_convexenv.m: function used for computing the convex envelope function of a one-dimensional piece-wise affine function with compact domain
-    - CPWA\_sep\_concavemin\_MILP\_gurobi.m: function that returns a gurobi model which formulates the problem of minimizating a separable concave function over a polytope into a mixed-integer linear programming (MILP) problem
+    - CPWA\_sep\_concavemin\_MILP\_gurobi.m: function that returns a Gurobi model which formulates the problem of minimizating a separable concave function over a polytope into a mixed-integer linear programming (MILP) problem

 + func/reassembly/       contains functions related to coupling and reassembly
     - comonotone\_coupling.m: function used for computing the comonotone coupling of discrete measures (i.e., a joint distribution formed with the given set of discrete marginals and the comonotone copula)